H-Street: History

 From the inception of H-Street, both T-Mag and Ternasky shared a common vision to create a rider-owned company and to democratize the future of skate videos and trick progression by utilizing budget VHS cameras, freeform home VCR editing, local underground music with innovative up-and-coming skaters.
 The 1988 creation of Shackle Me Not marked a pivotal moment in the production of DIY skateboard videos as it presented relatable homegrown skaters in a raw, unfiltered environment while upending the formal big-budget film standard set by industry giants Powell Peralta and others.
-Later in 1989, the groundbreaking Hokus Pokus was released and further revolutionized the skateboard scene with an revered soundtrack while showcasing legends Matt Hensley, Danny Way, Sal Barbier, Ron Allen, Colby Carter, Alphonzo Rawls and many others.
+Later in 1989, the groundbreaking Hokus Pokus was released and further revolutionized the skateboard scene with a revered underground soundtrack while showcasing legends Matt Hensley, Ron Allen, Danny Way, Sal Barbier, Colby Carter, Alphonzo Rawls, Mike Carroll and many others.
 Both videos quickly rose to become two of the most viewed, sought-after and influential VHS skate films ever.
-T-Mag and Ternasky went on to edit and/or release six additional films under the H-Street umbrella, Not The New H-Street Video (1991), Summer Tour (1991), Life: A Soldier's Story (1991), Planet Earth: Now 'N' Later (1991), Next Generation (1992) and Lick (1993).
+Ternasky and T-Mag went on to edit and/or release six additional films under the H-Street umbrella, Not The New H-Street Video (1991), Summer Tour (1991), Life: A Soldier's Story (1991), Planet Earth: Now 'N' Later (1991), Next Generation (1992) and Lick (1993).